postgrespro/pg_probackup/Documentation.md

 Skips backup validation.
 You can use this option if you validate backups regularly and would like to save time when running restore operations.

 ###### Checkdb Options
 The following options can be used together with the [checkdb](#checkdb) command.
-For details on verifying PostgreSQL database cluster, see section [Verifying a Cluster](#verifying-a-cluster)
+For details on verifying PostgreSQL database cluster, see section [Verifying a Cluster](#verifying-a-cluster).

     --amcheck
 Performs logical verification of indexes for the specified PostgreSQL instance if no corruption was found while checking data files.
 You must have the `amcheck` extention or the `amcheck_next` extension installed in the database to check its indexes.
 For databases without amcheck, index verification will be skipped.